cs188-software-design-security-w20/team-project-cs188-spring21-complex/README.md

 Before running the server:
   In /server, create a dotenv file (.env) for connecting to the database.
-In the .env file, assign the following keys based on your machine/info:
+In the .env file, assign the following keys based on your machine/info (database name SHOULD BE 'complex'):
     DB_HOST=localhost
-    DB_USER=root
+    DB_USER=your_username
-    DB_PASS=enteryourpassword
+    DB_PASS=your_password
     DB_DATABASE=complex

 Before running the client: